 - salt and pepper to taste

-- 1 bunch asparagus- washed trimmed, and cut into 2-inch pieces
+- 1 lb. asparagus washed, trimmed, and cut into 2-inch pieces

-- zest of one lemon plus slices for serving
+- zest of one lemon plus wedges for serving

 - 1/2 cup shredded parmesan cheese plus more for serving

-- Drain and rinse the barley; set aside.
+- Drain and rinse the soaked barley; set aside.

-- Heat chicken broth in a medium pot until hot.
+- Heat chicken broth (4 cups) in a medium pot until hot.

-- Melt oil and butter in another, large pot over medium heat.
+- Melt oil (2 tablespoons) and butter (2 tablespoons) in another, large pot over medium heat.

-- Add barley to the garlic and onion; stir to coat.
+- Add the barley to the garlic and onion; stir to coat.

 - Add one cup (or ladleful) of the broth to the barley mixture and stir.
 Allow the liquid to be absorbed, stirring occasionally.
 Once the liquid has been absorbed, add another ladleful and repeat the process.

-- Once the last liquid has been absorbed, stir in the basil, lemon zest, and parmesan cheese.
+- Once the last liquid has been absorbed, turn off the heat and stir in the basil, lemon zest, and parmesan cheese.

 - Serve hot with extra basil, cheese, and lemon slices.